Chamber-Dashboard/chamber-dashboard-member-updater/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.4.3 =
+* Added Gutenberg blocks for the member registration form and the business update shortcodes

 = 1.4.2 =
 * Updated the display of business edit link using the custom member info filter on the member account page